Recap: My Little Pony: Friendship Is Magic S2 E7: "May The Best Pet Win!"

-Crashing Dreams: Her freaky dream turns out to be a result of the rest of the mane cast's pets being noisy around her tree.
-But one would wonder how Gummy and Angel even make noises that would get her to think of them subconsciously.
+Crashing Dreams: Her freaky dream turns out to be a result of the rest of the mane cast's pets being noisy around her tree but one would wonder how Gummy and Angel make noises that would get her to think of them subconsciously.

-Drill Sergeant Nasty: Rainbow Dash shows elements of this when coaching to see who will be her new pet.
+Drill Sergeant Nasty: Rainbow Dash when coaching to see who will be her new pet.
 It's mostly front-loaded, as she tries to let the animals down gently when giving criticism.